jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_installation.rst

        # or alternatively:
        python3 -m pip install -r <path_to_unzipped_enmapboxpluginfolder>/requirements.txt

-For more detailed platform-specific instructions see section below.
+For more detailed platform-specific instructions see section below (if the above method worked for you already, you don't have to follow the instructions below).

 .. _install-packages-windows: